Learning logic programs by combining programs: Conclusions and Limitations

 \paragraph{Noise.} In the combine stage, we search for a combination of programs that (i) covers all of the positive examples and none of the negative examples, and (ii) is minimal in size.
 Our current approach is, therefore, intolerant to noisy/misclassified examples.
 To address this limitation, we can relax condition (i) to instead find a combination that covers as many positive and as few negative examples.

 \paragraph{Solvers.} We formulate our combine stage as an ASP problem.
-We could, however, use any constraint optimisation approach, such as an SMT, MaxSAT, or integer programming solver.
+We could, however, use any constraint optimisation approach, such as formulating it as a MaxSAT \cite{maxsat} problem.
 We therefore think this paper raises a challenge, especially to the constraint satisfaction and optimisation communities, of improving our approach by using different solvers and developing more efficient encodings.